 - Though that could be intentional, given the all-female crew.

-- Space Is an Ocean — When the eponymous ship enters / leaves hyperspace, it resembles a submarine diving or resurfacing — complete with waves appearing around the vessel.
+- Space Is an Ocean: When the eponymous ship enters or leaves hyperspace, it resembles a submarine diving or resurfacing — complete with waves appearing around the vessel.

-- Spaceship Girl — June seems to be something like a robotic terminal of the ship's computer.
+- Spaceship Girl: In both series, June seems to be something like a robotic terminal of the ship's computer.

 - Stab the Scorpion: Happens twice in the third episode, "The Cleaner".
-First it looks, as if Gwen, the cop who had boarded the Sol Bianca, was about to shoot Janny, but actually he saves her by shooting Booster's big monster minion standing behind her.
+First it looks as if Gwen, the cop who had boarded the Sol Bianca, was about to shoot Janny, but actually he saves her by landing a headshot on Booster's big monster minion standing behind her.
 Later, he does it again trying to shoot Booster himself.

-- Theme Naming — The given names of the main characters are month names or variations thereof: April, Feb, Janny, June, May.
-There's also an extrasolar system with planets named Uno and Tres.
+- Theme Naming: The given names of the main characters are month names or variations thereof: April, Feb, Janny, June, May (Mayo in Legacy).
+There's also an extrasolar system with planets named Uno and Tres in the original series.